 The ideas we collected went forward to a series of community decision-making events early in 2022 where members of the local community developed their vision for how to tackle climate change in a way which benefits everyone.
 They also prioritised ideas for action, for community groups, public authorities, businesses and others.

-The final stage of the project will see us work with people and organisations locally to turn the priority ideas into reality.
+The final stage of the project saw us work with people and organisations locally to turn the priority ideas into reality.

-Members of the Partnership Group and Advisory Group for Our Zero Selby include, in no particular order:
+Members of the Partnership Group and Advisory Group for Our Zero Selby included, in no particular order:

 - Selby District Council

 - Drax Power Limited

 - Groundwork Yorkshire